DavidVentura/blog/blog/raw/distributed-blog/POST.md

 </div>

 I couldn't really find an operator that would sell me an Anycast "service" or even VPS with Anycast IPs.
-If I was _very_ committed, I could buy a `/24` (255 IPv4 addresses) for $5-10k, find a few VPS vendors that also provide BGP services and announce my IP range.
+Building this myself would require buying a `/24` IP block (255 IPv4 addresses) for $5-10k, find a few VPS vendors that also provide BGP services to announce my IP range.

+That would be ideal, but it's a bit out of budget[^budget] for a side project; Sadly, I took the more pragmatic route: paying for a DNS service which handles this internally.

-I am not _that_ committed, but it is interesting to consider a "group buy" of something like this; $20-40 for my own IP sounds great.
+[^budget]: I would definitely consider a "group buy" of an IP block; $20-40 for my own IP sounds great.

-So, probably as a first, I chickened out and went for the easier route: paying for a DNS service which abstracts the Anycast details away and advertises different A records based on the location of the DNS server itself.

 I tried a few options:

-dnsimple promised a nice hobby tier, but gates the Geo DNS records behind $50/mo
+[dnsimple](https://dnsimple.com/) promised a nice hobby tier, but gates the GeoDNS records behind $50/mo.

-Gcore offers a nice free plan, but has no[^no-support] support for Caddy, I added very hacky support, only to notice that the GeoDNS service they provide uses some kind of reverse-lookup database to analyze where the clients are, and it returns a record based on that.

-[^no-support]: Well, it had no support when I first looked into this, around October, 2024.

-I don't think this is a good way of providing location-aware DNS: those databases go out of date, and most importantly the concept of "to which location this address belongs to" does not make sense.

-I made [a script](https://github.com/DavidVentura/http-measurement) using [fly.io](https://fly.io) to spawn machines all over the world and measure latency:
+[Gcore](https://gcore.com/dns) offers a nice free plan, to try it out, I made [a script](https://github.com/DavidVentura/http-measurement) using [fly.io](https://fly.io) to spawn machines all over the world and measure the perceived latency.

+However, I kept seeing this pattern:

 ![](assets/ams_small.png)

+Enriched with `response region`:

 |client region | response region | total duration ms |   ip address   |
 |--------------|-----------------|-------------------|-----------------